Helen Westcott: Early years

-When she was two, Westcott appeared in vaudeville with her mother.
+When she was two years old, Westcott appeared in vaudeville with her mother.
 At age seven, she began a nine-year run playing the daughter on stage in a production of The Drunkard in Los Angeles.

 Westcott attended Los Angeles City College.

 Film

 When Westcott was 4 years old, she appeared in a series of short films.
 At 5, she appeared in the full-length Thunder Over Texas.
 She appeared opposite Gregory Peck in the western classic The Gunfighter released in 1950.
 She was also known in part for her role in Charles Lamont's 1953 comedy horror film Abbott and Costello Meet Dr. Jekyll and Mr. Hyde.

 Television

 Westcott moved from the big screen to television roles in the late 1950s.
 In 1958 she appeared on Perry Mason as murderer Marcia Greeley in "The Case of the Haunted Husband."
 She also made guest appearances on Bonanza, The Twilight Zone and Wanted Dead Or Alive.